Corporate and technical writing, marketing material

 ....A client service manager at a large PR firm

-We ended up writing most of their website for them -- and they're wall-to-wall with able writers.
+I ended up writing most of their website for them -- and they're wall-to-wall with able writers.
 Why did that happen?
-Because they didn't reckon they had anyone on staff who could write in a "web style" and, yep, they felt "too close to it all."
+Because they felt "too close to it all."
 Which they were.

 Thou shalt notI told our lawyers I want this written in plain English.
 I told them I was asking you to do it.